Michael Davies (television producer): Jeopardy!

 In 2021, Sony appointed Davies to serve as interim executive producer of Jeopardy! when Mike Richards was let go after controversies came to light.
 On April 14, 2022, Davies announced that he would be taking over the position full-time.
 So far, under Davies' tenure, he has created daily box scores for each episode, creating a "Second Chance Tournament" to air before the show's "Tournament of Champions", as well as an "Invitational Tournament" that immediately aired after the Tournament of Champions, creating a new holiday for the show entitled JeoparDAY! held on the show's birthday every year on March 30, as well as creating daily recaps of the show known as Jeopardy!
 Highlights.

 In August 2022, Davies, along with former Jeopardy!
 Clue Crew member and current producer Sarah Whitcomb Foss and Jeopardy! champion Buzzy Cohen, began hosting a podcast about the game show entitled Inside Jeopardy! which takes a look behind the scenes from the quiz show like gameplay analysis, behind-the-scenes stories, official announcements, and special interviews.
 Cohen left in 2024 and was replaced by Jeopardy!
 Professors Tournament champion Sam Buttrey.

-Since 2024, he has served as executive producer on the franchise spin-off, Pop Culture Jeopardy!, for Amazon Prime Video.
+Since 2024, he has served as executive producer on the franchise spin-off, Pop Culture Jeopardy!, for Amazon Prime Video and Netflix.